• Skip to primary navigation

 October | In Person and Online | Free

 Celebrate architecture and design with the Seaport Museum’s Archtober offerings!
-Through in-person guided walking tours and self-guided virtual tours, we are joining fellow museums, cultural organizations, consulates, advocacy groups, parks, and more in fostering a deepening relationship with the places we inhabit throughout New York City.
+Through in-person guided walking tours, self-guided virtual tours, and new online resources we are joining fellow museums, cultural organizations, consulates, advocacy groups, parks, and more in fostering a deepening relationship with the places we inhabit throughout New York City.

 Typography and Job Printing in the 19th Century Seaport

-Advanced registration is required for this free 90-minute tour.
+Preregistration is required for this free tour.
 Rain or shine.

 Virtual Walking Tours: Seaport Museum x Urban Archives